Suno AI Review 2025: Features, Pricing, and How to Use It

 3D handshake between music note and circuit board

-Licensing talks and fair‑use debates define AI music’s next chapter.
+Licensing talks and fair-use debates define AI music’s next chapter.
+Image created with Microsoft Copilot.

-Commercial‑use quick facts (Pro/Premier, as of Aug 2025):
+Commercial-use quick facts (Suno Pro/Premier — as of Dec 2025)

 Who Should Choose Suno in 2025?